meghnaparsan/Destini-App/README.md

 - Clone it with the url [https://github.com/meghnaparsan/Destini-App.git](https://github.com/meghnaparsan/Destini-App.git)
 - Go to lib/main.dart -> Click "Press Dependencies"
 - Done!
 The App would be ready to run on any Physical Device / Emulator

-### The questions for the quiz can be found in question.dart

 Reference: The Complete 2020 Flutter Development Bootcamp with Dart